Pitfall (game show): Cancellation

 Catalena Productions, which also produced the 1980–81 syndicated revival of Let's Make a Deal, went bankrupt on August 31, 1981, after the company was sued for not paying Monty Hall or Stefan Hatos, the producers of that series.
 The bankruptcy became effective before the series even aired; this resulted in stations slated to air the program having difficulty acquiring tapes.
 As a result of the company's collapse, Trebek only ended up receiving half of his salary and most, if not all, of the contestants that appeared on the show never received their cash winnings or merchandise prizes.

-Trebek later commented that the show was an unfavorable experience, as the lack of payment came at a time when he "could have used the money" (he was commuting between Vancouver and southern California, where he was hosting Battlestars on NBC concurrently with Pitfall, at significant expense) and remarked about how it was a production based in his native Canada that caused the issue.
+Trebek later commented that the show was an unfavorable experience, as the lack of payment came at a time when he "could have used the money" (he was getting divorced and commuting between Vancouver and southern California, where he was hosting Battlestars on NBC concurrently with Pitfall, at significant expense); furthermore, a dispute between Catalena and ACTRA, of which Trebek was a member, caused problems after Trebek had signed the contract, as Catalena was not a signatory of ACTRA's policies at the time.
+He also remarked about how it was a production based in his native Canada that caused the issue.
 Trebek also stated that he framed the bounced check from Catalena Productions for his $49,000 salary and hung it up at his home.

 Trebek continued to refer to the show as "one of the great tragedies of his life" and has noted that it was the only time that he had not been paid his agreed salary for hosting duties.